On the enumeration of plane bipolar posets and transversal structures: Exact counting results

 In the case of plane bipolar posets enumerated by vertices, by Proposition~\ref{prop:weight} we have $w(i,j)={i+j\choose i}$ for $i,j\geq0$, so that $W_k(\bar x,y)=\frac{1}{1-(\bar x+y)}\frac{\bar x^{k}}{(1-y)^{k}}$ in $\mathbb{Q}[[y,\bar x]]$.
 The master equation then rewrites

 and the coefficient $[t^n x^b]B_a(x,0)$ gives the number of plane bipolar posets of pole-type $(a,b)$ with $n+3$ vertices.

 From the functional equation, we now prove that plane bipolar posets counted by vertices are equinumerous to so-called \emph{plane permutations} introduced in~\cite{bousquet2007forest} and that have been recently studied in~\cite{bouvel2018semi}.
-These are the permutations avoiding the vincular pattern $2\underbracket[.5pt][1pt]{14}3$ (and also the permutations such that the dominance poset of the point diagram is planar).
+These are the permutations avoiding the vincular pattern $2\underbracket[.5pt][1pt]{14}3$, i.e., with no pattern $2143$ where $1$ and $4$ are adjacent.
+Plane permutations also the permutations such that the dominance poset of the point diagram is planar.